pyrus-io/chill/README.md

-# struct-vapor-endpoints
+# Chill 🍦
+More Convention, Less Code.

+Build your Vapor API endpoint as structs that conform to a protocol.
+Automatically gain:
+- Generate OpenAPI Documentation
+- Generate Swift API Client Code
+- Automatically decode the params/query/body before your core API logic begins
+- Test your endpoints as strongly typed units, rather than integrations with the HTTP protocol

-Under heavy development.
-Also needs better name before it's official.
+### Under heavy development.

-Build your vapor api endpoint as structs.
-Automatically generate OpenAPISpec documentation and spend less time decoding information from the params/query/body
+## Using this library
+1. Install it as a swift package dependency of your Vapor API
+2. Follow the instructions below for designing your API
+3. Use the CLI to generate api documentation or api client
+	- check this repo out locally
+	- run `make install` from the directory
+	- run `chill --help` for more instructions

+## implementation

-## Conform to this protocol and the magic happens:
+### Conform to this protocol and the magic happens:

 The buildAndRun function has a default implementation, so you are mostly responsible for  `run(context:parameters:query:body:)`
 ```swift